 But at the same time, psychologists argue that nostalgia plays an emotional role.
 When times are tough, when we feel anxious or stressed out, we look for the comfort of happy memories.
 This in turn leads to a kind of yearning for happier times – if only everything was just like it was back then, we’d feel better.

 In the context of all the upheaval of the past few years, a psychological need for a certain escapism makes a lot of sense.
+If you find yourself struggling, consider seeking help.
 The present feels confusing, complex and scary a lot of the time.
 If only we could go back to the way things were!

 With travel, you kind of can.
 Or, at least you can revisit places where you have holidayed in the past, where those happy memories are located.
 This can take lots of different forms – perhaps returning to places you remember from your childhood, or returning with your partner to the place you honeymooned at.
 Walking into those happy memories will bring the feel-good factor back.